 Congratulations!
 You are now a blogger.
 The first four steps to take are:

 - Build an awesome “About” page.
 It should welcome people, tell your story, and explain why this blog exists.

 - Create a way for people to subscribe.
-I recommend a good email newsletter like Mailchimp, which is free up to 2000 subscribers.
-Make sure this is an obvious place (my theme has this built in).
+I recommend a good email service provider like Mailchimp, which is free up to 2000 subscribers.
+Make sure this is an obvious place.

 - Write your first post.
 Don't fret too much about this (especially at first).
 Your first doesn't have to be perfect; it just has to be published.
 Get into the habit of regularly creating content, and your writing will improve.